 - Strengthens intuition and clairvoyance

-Now, it’s worth noting that there is no scientific evidence to support these claims... so take these benefits with a grain of salt.
+Now, it’s worth noting that the scientific evidence to support some of these claims is limited (e.g. very small sample sizes or inconsistent findings)… so if you’re someone that values high quality research and statistics then you may want to take these benefits with a grain of salt.

 How to do a Candle Gazing Meditation

-So if I’ve sparked your interest , here’s how you can do your very own candle gazing meditation in 6 easy steps!
+If I’ve sparked your interest thus far, here’s how you can do your very own candle gazing meditation in 6 easy steps!

 1. Set your space

 First, you’re going to want to set your space.
 And by that I mean set the mood in your environment.